pgadmin-org/pgadmin4/docs/en_US/using_pgagent.rst

 pgAgent is a scheduling agent that runs and manages jobs; each job consists of one or more steps and schedules.
-If two or more jobs are scheduled to execute concurrently, pgAgent will execute the jobs in parallel (each with it's own thread).
+If two or more jobs are scheduled to execute concurrently, pgAgent will execute the jobs in parallel (each with its own thread).

 A step may be a series of SQL statements or an operating system batch/shell